therealOri/byte/README.md

 - Datamark: `c2b494018149d9964876fdddd2535786fac09de179882bc7c4bcc3b9b4e5db9b` | Anyone not removing the datamark will get this hash value. | Watermark/Datamark is --> "This art is made by: Ori#6338 (On Discord)."

 As you can see, The hashes are completely different and can let you or others know, which image/art is the original and came from you!
+__ __

+Find out more about hashing and the sha256 algorithm I use [Here!](https://www.simplilearn.com/tutorials/cyber-security-tutorial/sha-256-algorithm)